yingko123/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 For this analysis, I use the pivot table to look at the fundraising outcomes for all theater projects in the dataset.
 In particular, I want to see if the campaign launch month will have a correlation to the success or failure of the outcomes.
 I created the below chart from the data to help visualize the data.

 ![Theater Outcomes by Launch Date](Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 For this analysis, I like to see if different fundraising goals may contribute to the success or failure of campaigns for all projects in the plays subcategory.
 To do that, I separated data into different buckets by fundraising goal dollar amount and list out the corresponding outcomes by counts and percentages.
-I created the below chart from the data to help visualize the data
+I created the below chart from the data to help visualize the data.

 ![Outcomes_vs_Goals_chart](Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered